-The University of Missouri is a large university with many resources available to you.
-You can find most of them easily with Google or browsing the University of Missouri website, but here are a few mental health resources that may be helpful (names are linked to websites).
+The University of Missouri is a large university with many resources freely available to you.
+You can find most of them easily with Google or browsing the University of Missouri website.
+Here are a few examples (names are linked to websites).